Dr. Michael May (FRCS) — Updated on April 28, 2023

 Various other studies have shown that the drug has beneficial effects on androgenetic alopecia [10], however, it doesn’t have the same effects on female hair loss.

-In short, for men who have been experiencing hair loss, Finasteride is an effective medication that can prevent and improve hair loss, with no worsening over a 10-year period [11].
-Learn more about whether Finasteride really does work.
+In short, for men who have been experiencing male pattern baldness, Finasteride is an effective medication that can prevent and improve hair loss, with no worsening over a 10-year period [11].

 Although Finasteride is generally a well-tolerated medication that comes with a range of favourable benefits, there are some patients that experience some not-so-good effects [12].